Last updated: 2019-11-18 16:06:30PDF

 - Execute the following statements to change the character set encoding for the current connection:

 SET @@session.character_set_client = utf8; SET @@session.character_set_results = utf8; SET @@session.character_set_connection = utf8;

 SET names utf8;

-(3) For php programs, you can configure the character set encoding for the currently connection by using the following function:
+- For PHP programs, you can configure the character set encoding for the current connection by using the following function:

 bool mysqli::set_charset(string charset);